OE3: OUTDOOR ECOLOGICAL & EXPERIENTIAL EDUCATION

 Students can use some of their student council activities budget on one of the days on the Algonquin trip to plan their own activity.
 Possible options include: trail riding, Friends of Algonquin Park education programs (canoeing day, wolf howl, wildlife research, and more), a visit to the Algonquin Art Centre, a special picnic hike on the Old Railway trail, and/or fat tire or mountain biking.

-End of Year (June) Student Planned Overnight Trip
+End of Year (June) Student Planned Overnight Trip: 3 days, 2 nights

 The first annual student planned trip for family and friends is in June 2019.
 With guidance from teachers the students choose the location and do all the planning, marketing, and budgeting.